finegeometer/four-dimensions/README.md

 Remove remnants of 1D textures.

-Improve performance. (fn view takes 100 - 130 ms on my computer, and that's with a simple example scene)
+Improve performance. (fn view takes 100 to 130 ms on my computer, and that's with a simple example scene)

 Fix the known-to-be-incorrect code.